MicrosoftEdge/A11y/README.md

 ## Running
 If you have Visual Studio, simply open A11y.sln and run.

-Otherwise you can build and run in one step by calling run.ps1 within powershell.
+Otherwise you can build and run in one step by calling run.ps1 within PowerShell.

 ### Building and running manually
 It's also possible to run manually without Visual Studio or PowerShell.